This article is updated monthly to include the latest rate information.

-In the world of student loan refinancing and consolidation, two of the biggest names are SoFi, short for Social Finance, and DRB, short for Darien Rowayton Bank.
-Both SoFi and DRB have rock bottom interest rates, currently at around 2% for SoFi and just at hair under 4% for DRB.
+In the world of student loan refinancing, two of the biggest names are SoFi, short for Social Finance, and Laurel Road, a product of Key Bank.
+Both SoFi and Laurel Road have rock-bottom interest rates, currently at just over 5% for each company.
 Both lenders also have perks that other lenders cannot compete with.
-It is part of the reason these two lenders sit at the top of our big list of student loan consolidation companies.
+It is part of the reason these two lenders sit at the top of our student loan refinance company rankings.

-When it comes to comparing these two companies there are a ton of similarities, but there are also a few key differences.
+Despite the many similarities, there are also a few key differences.
 It is these subtle differences that can tip the scales in one direction or the other for many borrowers.

 The SoFi Advantages

-Though only located on the East Coast, DRB is a traditional bank.
-As we noted in our DRB Review, this fact stands in stark contrast to many of the top student loan consolidation companies today.
-Most of the consolidation companies with the ultra low-interest rates are new companies with just an internet presence.
+Key Bank, the company behind Laurel Road, is a traditional bank (before 2019 Darien Rowayton Bank owned Laurel Road).
+As we noted in our Laurel Road Review, being a product of a conventional bank stands in stark contrast to many of the top student loan consolidation companies today.
+Most of the consolidation companies with ultra low-interest rates are new companies with just an internet presence.

-Despite the traditional bank structure, DRB is still able to offer interest rates much lower than other companies with a more physical presence such as Wells Fargo and Citizens Bank.
-For many borrowers the ability to walk inside a building and talk to a real person has a huge value.
+Despite the traditional bank structure, Laurel Road is still able to offer interest rates much lower than other companies with a more physical presence, such as Citizens Bank.
+For many borrowers, the ability to walk inside a building and talk to a real person has considerable value.

-Another advantage to DRB is their specialized borrower programs.
+Another advantage of Laurel Road is its specialized borrower programs.
 Perhaps the best example is the one for medical school graduates.
-Residents and Fellows are able to pay only $100 per month towards their student loans for the entirety of their residency or fellowship.
+Residents and Fellows can pay only $100 per month towards their student loans for the entirety of their residency or fellowship.
 Six months after the training has concluded, borrowers will then be expected to make standard payments according to the repayment plan.
-This program, specifically created for doctors, is a great perk because it recognizes the short-term financial hardships that many professionals face early after graduation, but allows for immediate refinancing to start saving money on interest long before the higher paying work is secured.
+This program, specifically created for doctors, is a great perk because it recognizes the short-term financial hardships that many professionals face early after graduation, but allows for immediate refinancing to start saving money on interest long before the higher-paying work is secured.